 Similar to STRS, PERS has experienced an unfunded liability in recent years.
-The PERS unfunded accrual liability was approximately \$37.60 billion as of June 30, 2022 (the date of the last actuarial valuation).
-From June 30, 2021 to June 30, 2022 the funded ratio for the School Employer Pool decreased by 10.4%.
-This decrease in the funded ratio was due in part to investment return in 2021-22 being lower than expected.
-Since inflation influences cost-of-living increases for retirees and beneficiaries and active member pay increases, ongoing higher inflation is likely to put at least some upward pressure on contribution requirements and downward pressure on the funded status in the June 30, 2023 valuation.
+The PERS unfunded accrual liability was approximately \$40.6 billion as of June 30, 2023 (the date of the last actuarial valuation).
+From June 30, 2022 to June 30, 2023 the funded ratio for the School Employer Pool decreased by 0.4%.
+This decrease in the funded ratio was due primarily to greater-than-expected salary increases in 2022-23.